-The PRIME scheme is open to medicines under development and for which the applicant intends to apply for an initial marketing authorization application through the centralized procedure.
+The PRIME scheme is open to medicines under development and for which the applicant intends to apply for an initial MAA through the centralized procedure.
 Eligible products must target conditions for which where is an unmet medical need (there is no satisfactory method of diagnosis, prevention or treatment in the European Union or, if there is, the new medicine will bring a major therapeutic advantage) and they must demonstrate the potential to address the unmet medical need by introducing new methods or therapy or improving existing ones.
-Applicants will typically be at the exploratory clinical trial phase of development, and will have preliminary clinical evidence in patients to demonstrate the promising activity of the medicine and its potential to address to a significant extent an unmet medical need.
-In exceptional cases, applicants from the academic sector or SMEs (small and medium sized enterprises) may submit an eligibility request at an earlier stage of development if compelling non-clinical data in a relevant model provide early evidence of promising activity, and first in man studies indicate adequate exposure for the desired pharmacotherapeutic effects and tolerability.
+Applicants will typically be at the exploratory clinical trial phase of development and will have preliminary clinical evidence in patients to demonstrate the promising activity of the medicine and its potential to address to a significant extent an unmet medical need.
+In exceptional cases, applicants from the academic sector or SMEs may submit an eligibility request at an earlier stage of development if compelling non-clinical data in a relevant model provide early evidence of promising activity, and first in man studies indicate adequate exposure for the desired pharmacotherapeutic effects and tolerability.

-If a medicine is selected for the PRIME scheme, EMA:
+If a medicine is selected for the PRIME scheme, the EMA:

-- Appoints a rapporteur from the Committee for Medicinal Products for Human Use ("CHMP") or from the Committee for Advanced Therapies ("CAT") to provide continuous support and to build up knowledge of the medicine in advance of the filing of a marketing authorization application; - Issues guidance on the applicant's overall development plan and regulatory strategy; - Organizes a kick-off meeting with the rapporteur and experts from relevant EMA committees and working groups; - Provides a dedicated EMA contact person; and - Provides scientific advice at key development milestones, involving additional stakeholders, such as health technology assessment bodies and patients, as needed.
+- appoints a rapporteur from the CHMP or from the CAT to provide continuous support and to build up knowledge of the medicine in advance of the filing of an MMA; - issues guidance on the applicant's overall development plan and regulatory strategy; - organizes a kick-off meeting with the rapporteur and experts from relevant EMA committees and working groups; - provides a dedicated EMA contact person; and - provides scientific advice at key development milestones, involving additional stakeholders, such as health technology assessment bodies and patients, as needed.